Credit: Mobile payment image via Shutterstock

 Dwolla charges 25 cents per transaction, and there are no additional monthly fees, making it the least-expensive way for merchants to accept mobile payments.

-Using near field communication (NFC), Google Wallet allows businesses to accept payments both online and in-store.
+Using NFC, Google Wallet allows businesses to accept payments both online and in-store.
 This quick payment method is a great option for merchants looking to cut back on long lines or those wanting to expand their online customer base.

 For in-store transactions, businesses that don't already have an NFC reader can buy or rent one from Google's partner, First Data.
 Customers with Android phones running the Google Wallet app will then be able to hold their device over the reader to make a payment.